toholdaquill/toholdaquill.github.io/american-refugees-are-coming.md

 "Pshaw?"

 "I said pshaw and I mean pshaw!
 We've got Peace Bonds up here.
 Anyone gets out of line, we don't like their freedom of speech?"
-Mishy-Mish adjusted his four-foot wide hat.
+Mishy-Mish crowned his polished dome with a four-foot wide hat.
 "We just blackmail a judge to make the terrorist shut up."

 "Or else?"